Skip to main content

 The RAAS functions as a precise, multi-step amplification system.
 Common genetic polymorphisms, or variations, in the genes that code for the components of this system can fine-tune its responsiveness.

 For instance, variations in the angiotensinogen (AGT) gene can lead to higher levels of its corresponding protein, setting the stage for a more robust RAAS response and a greater propensity for sodium and fluid retention.
-This helps explain why individuals with similar lifestyles can have vastly different and fluid balance responses.
+This helps explain why individuals with similar lifestyles can have vastly different blood pressure and fluid balance responses.

 1. Activation ∞ The kidneys release renin in response to low blood pressure, low sodium levels, or sympathetic nervous system activity.